 Jor-El in his pre-Fortress days.

-Played by: Terence Stamp, Tom Welling, Julian Sands
+Played by: Terence Stamp (voice, Memoria), Tom Welling, Julian Sands (Kandor, Abandoned)

 Clark/Kal-El's Kryptonian biological father, Jor-El was a brilliant scientist who was regarded as one of Krypton's greatest heroes (next to Zod

-- Former Teen Rebel: In Season 3's "Relic," Jor-El admits to Louise (Lana's great-aunt) that he wasn't a "model son."
+- Former Teen Rebel: Implied to have been one when he was younger.
+In Season 3's "Relic," Jor-El admits to Louise (Lana's great-aunt) that he wasn't a "model son."

 - Good Counterpart: To Zor-El.

 - Happily Married: Screwed up as he was, there are no indications that his marriage to Lara was less than happy.

 - Heroic Self-Deprecation: Both the clone and the real Jor-El have rather negative views of their own achievements.

 (to Clark via a holographic message) The ship I designed to carry you to your destiny can only hold one Kryptonian, one with so much potential—so unlike your father. ...
 I am sending with you all my knowledge, and none of my ego or regrets.